LemuelKL/HKU-Calendar-Takeout/README.md

 6. Repeat from Step 2 for each course.
 7. All these text files should be placed under a `./data` directory relative to `main.py`.

+### Assumptions
+- A course is comprised of lessons.
+- A course has at most two lessons per week.
+- Lessons are either of Lecture or Tutorial type.
+- Each lesson type always occur on the same day of the week.

 ### Prerequisites
 `python3`, `pip3`, `venv` (recommended).